maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - **Rust does not allow annotate a type with `Copy` if the type, or any of its parts, has implemented the `Drop` trait**
   - Result into a compile-time error
 - **Types that implement the `Copy` trait**
-  - As a general rule, any group of simple scalar values can implement `Copy`
+  - *Can implement*: As a general rule, any group of simple scalar values
-  - Anything that requires allocation (Heap) or is some form of resource **cannot** implement `Copy`
+  - *Cannot implement*: Anything that requires allocation (Heap) or is some form of resource
   - Some of the types that implement `Copy`:
-    - Integer types
+    - Integers
-    - Boolean type
+    - Boolean
-    - Floating-point types
+    - Floating-points
-    - Character type
+    - Character
-    - Tuples, if they only contain types that also implement `Copy`
+    - Tuples, but only if they strictly contain types that also implement `Copy`

 ### Ownership and Functions